j-keck/lsleases/README.md

 - rewording help usage
 - rpm packages
 - FreeBSD packages
 - windows zip with hacky .bat scripts to start/stop an server instance and list leases
+- set host name to <UNKNOW> if not existing in the datagram

 ####1.0####
 - initial public release